MicrosoftDocs/learn/learn-pr/iot/examine-azure-iot-solution-monitoring-logging/includes/5-log-analytics.md

 ### Analyze Activity Logs

 The Activity log is a platform login Azure that provides insight into subscription-level events.
-You can view it independently or route it to Azure Monitor Logs, where you can do more complex queries using Log Analytics.
+You can view it independently or route it to Azure Monitor Logs, where you can perform more complex queries using Log Analytics.

 When routing IoT Hub platform metrics to Azure Monitor Logs: